Recognized as one of National Capital Region's Top Employers (2018):

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Jan 30, 2018)

-Here are some of the reasons why Communications Security Establishment was selected as one of Canada's Top Employers for Young People (2017):
+Here are some of the reasons why Communications Security Establishment / CSE was selected as one of National Capital Region's Top Employers (2018):

 - Communications Security Establishment helps employees plan securely for the future with contributions to a defined benefit pension plan and health benefits that extend to retirees (with no age limit) -- the organization also offers retirement planning assistance and phased-in work options

 - Along with 3 weeks of starting vacation allowance, Communications Security Establishment encourages employees to achieve better work-life balance with a variety of flexible working arrangements and up to 8 paid personal days, which can be scheduled as needed

 - Employees working at Communications Security Establishment's head office can take advantage of a variety of onsite amenities, including a quiet room for meditation and religious observance, an onsite cafeteria (with healthy and special diet menus), and free access to a fitness facility which features a basketball court and numerous instructor-led classes such as yoga, kickboxing and belly dancing